bytebone/how2host/src/apps/adguard-home/dot-only.md

 ## Adjusting the Firewall

-The steps in this chapter only apply to you if you've followed the instructions under [Firewall Setup](/hardening/firewall.md), or have done your own changes to the Firewall.
+The following steps only apply to you if you've followed the instructions under [Firewall Setup](/hardening/firewall.md), or have done your own changes to the Firewall.

 ==- Read along
 Your firewall should currently only allow traffic on port 443 coming from Cloudflare IPs, and on your SSH port coming from any IP.
 Since DoT traffic runs on its own **port 853**, you need to add another firewall exception for this port and from any IP.
 Only then can devices anywhere freely access the DNS server.